Datadog Inc. (NASDAQ:DDOG): It’s all about numbers this morning

 Sponsored

-Additionally, it is important to take into account DDOG stock ratios, including its price-to-sales ratio, which is 13.37 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 58.46.
-DDOG’s price to book ratio for the most recent quarter was 15.25, resulting in an 11.89 price to cash per share for the period.
+As well, it is important to consider DDOG stock ratios such as price-to-sales, which is currently 12.37.Likewise, its price to free cash flow for the last twelve months stands at 54.10.
+DDOG’s price to book ratio for the most recent quarter was 15.61, resulting in an 11.00 price to cash per share for the period.

 How does Datadog Inc. (DDOG) stock rate among analysts?
 Buy, sell, or hold?